A standard gas-fired furnace. This type of furnace must vent through a chimney and uses room air to aid combustion.

 Dr. Energy Saver Seacoast by D.F.
 Richard Energy can evaluate your current heating system and provide a free quote on a super-efficient system that will save you money.
 Call or email today for a free quote.

 We at Dr. Energy Saver place a high importance on quality and efficiency.
 As such, you can trust that we are your resource for gas heating systems in New Hampshire and Maine.
-We proudly service Rochester, Concord, Dover, Hampton, Stratham, Hampstead, NH, and throughout York, Sanford, Kennebunk, Wells, Kittery, Kennebunkport, South Berwick, Cape Neddick, ME, and more!
+We proudly service Rochester, Concord, Dover, Hampton, Stratham, Hampstead, and throughout York, Sanford, Kennebunk, Wells, Kittery, Kennebunkport, South Berwick, Cape Neddick, and more!
 Want to upgrade your current system?
 We offer heating repair and replacement services to make your system more efficient.

 Like most gas-burning appliances, gas-fired furnaces and boilers can easily be modified to burn propane or natural gas fuel.
 A furnace will supply hot air to a forced-air heating system; a boiler supplies hot water for heating and/or washing.

 Propane contains more energy than natural gas, so producing a given amount of heat will require less propane than natural gas.
 However, propane is also more expensive than natural gas, offsetting its higher energy content.
 The choice between the two fuels often depends on what is available locally.
 Natural gas arrives in homes via underground pipes.

 Propane is stored in one or more tanks located outside the house; tanks are refilled as necessary by a truck dispatched from a local propane dealer.
 Small propane containers —the kind that fuel outdoor grills—can be brought in for refills by the homeowner.